spotify/cassandra-medusa/README.md

 #### Optimizations
-As Cassandra's SSTables are immutable, it is possible to optimize the backup operation by recognizing duplicate files in precious backups and avoid copying them twice.
+As Cassandra's SSTables are immutable, it is possible to optimize the backup operation by recognizing duplicate files in previous backups and copying each SSTable exactly once.

 For the same reason, it is possible to copy each SSTable exactly once and then refer to it from multiple manifests.
+With this approach, Medusa also manages to save resources by storing each SSTable exactly once.

 ### Restore
 Restoring is a bit more complicated and opinionated than backing up as it depends on whatever